BridgingBigData/BridgingBigData.github.io/pages/bbd2023posterdemo.md

 ### Deadlines

-- If you would like us to print your poster for you, then please email them to [Dr. Brian Ricks](https://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/brian-ricks.php) bricks [at] unomaha.edu by **April 30th, 2023**
+- If you would like us to print your poster for you, then please email them to [Dr. Brian Ricks](https://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/brian-ricks.php) bricks [at] unomaha.edu or Dr.
+Yashar Eftekhar Azam saeed.eftekharazam [at] unh.edu by **April 30th, 2023**